 • Students may not be selected for an Erasmus+ internship if no host organization is available.

-• When a student leaves his/her host institution before the end date and returns without a valid reason, the student will be asked to pay back the amount for the duration between the planned end date and actual return date.
+• When a student leaves his/her host institution before the end date and returns with a valid reason, the student will be asked to pay back the amount for the duration between the planned end date and actual return date.
+The student needs to get in touch with OIP first and the reason will only be considered valid after Turkish National Agency's approval.
 In case a student returns before the end date of the program without any valid reason, the student will be asked to pay back the entire amount.

 • Students should consult to their academic coordinators if it is possible to substitute the internship with their compulsory internship at Koç.
 If the internship is recognized as compulsory internship, students should consult to their faculties if they need to select any internship course and get approval from their faculties beforehand.